Damore and Google’s Diversity Policy

 Opposition To Damore Memo, Proves Him Right

-On the contrary, all voices against him was all full of emotional rants based on unsupported feminists’ claim that men and women are equal and same and all differences in genders are actually ‘oppression’ of females.
-In none of the opposition materials we find scientific evidences or discussion about any biological or psychological research to prove Damore wrong.
+On the contrary, all voices against him were all full of emotional rants based on unsupported feminists’ claim that men and women are equal and same and all differences in genders are actually ‘oppression’ of females.
+In none of the opposition materials, we find scientific evidence or discussion about any biological or psychological research to prove Damore wrong.
 In fact, all these rants against him proved him right about feminism in a stronger way.
-Majority of media and so called equality warriors’ double standards is exposed by their knee jerk reactions.
+Majority of media and so-called equality warriors’ double standards is exposed by their knee-jerk reactions.